 Foreign Names Committee (FNC)

-The GNS database is the official repository of foreign place-name decisions approved by the U.S. Board on Geographic Names.
+The GNS is the official repository of foreign place-name decisions approved by the U.S. Board on Geographic Names.
 In addition to the Country Policies and Romanization Systems posted elsewhere on this site, the following policies and other documents of interest approved by or related to the Foreign Names Committee are available for reference and use.

 FNC Meeting Minutes